SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 When you want the merged setup to be taken over to the *Setup Editor*, when you are finished, click on the "Apply" button, otherwise close the window using the "Close" button.

-## Extending and cutomizing "Setup Advisor"
+## Extending and cutomizing "Setup Workbench"

-As you might have noticed, the "Setup Advisor" implements a quite generic, but also to a large extent general approach to car handling problems.
+As you might have noticed, the "Setup Workbench" implements a quite generic, but also to a large extent general approach to car handling problems.
 But it is also possible to introduce simulator specific or even car specific rules for the AI processing and you can also describe the car specific settings, their ranges and rules for reading and modifying setup files.
-All builtin definitions and rules can be found in the *Resources\Advisor\Definitions* and in the *Resources\Advisor\Rules* folder in the program directory.
-But you can introduce their own versions of these files or even new ones in the *Simulator Controller\Advisor* folder in your user *Documents* folder.
+All builtin definitions and rules can be found in the *Resources\Garage\Definitions* and in the *Resources\Garage\Rules* folder in the program directory.
+But you can introduce their own versions of these files or even new ones in the *Simulator Controller\Garage* folder in your user *Documents* folder.
 You can use the definition and rule files which are located in the programm directory as a template when creating your own files.

 Although it is possible to introduce support for a completely new simulator, much more common is the addition of a new car.
 Every simulator will support a so called generic car, with all setup settings supported by this simulator.
 Also, the Setup Editor will handle this generic car, but almost all settings will be handled as simple "clicks" without restricting the changes to a known range.
 This information is provided by the so called car definition files and the car specific rules.